vgire/UKHASnet-decoder/README.md

-Decode UKHASNet packets with a RTL SDR dongle
+Decode UKHASnet packets with a RTL SDR dongle
 ==================

 This is a simple UKHASnet decoder for RTL SDR dongles.
 Other similar decoder might already exist but this was a way for me to understand the protocol and get used to it.